mfedoseeva/GSOC19-har-project-robocomp/README.md

 ## Questions for the 1st Meeting

 1. what is our use case scenario:
 	what is input of the user? rgb video, rgbd video, extracted poses.
+	Answer: focus on skeleton. later use depth, rgb.
-2. are there any special requirements regarding the tools, libraries, environment, etc.
+2. are there any special requirements regarding the tools, libraries, environment, etc.  <-- postpone question
+3. should I implement in python 2. can the inference be in py2 and training pipeline in py3.
+	Answer:  python 3 works in robocomp
+4. reuse openpose component? <- postpone question, not relevant now